 I really have so much fun decorating this front entrance chest.
 My decorating began with this special farmhouse Christmas sign from Denise @deveniedesigns that is my favorite Christmas song, “Fall on Your Knees.”
 Honestly, I might not be able to put this away after the holidays.
 I find myself singing it all the time now.

 In addition, I used this rustic farmhouse galvanized oval tray and wooden trees, adding some holiday stars, and finished it off with white glitter pine cones for a bit of sparkle.
 Next, evergreen/boxwood items add a pop of color and give it an organic feel.
 Symmetry was created adding two evergreen topiaries and two similar (but not matching) metal deer.
 Aren’t they cool?

 Family Room Farmhouse Christmas

 Rustic elements add warmth and a country cabin feel: an antler candle holder, a rustic twig nest, evergreen accents, pine cones and candles.
-A farmhouse mood is achieved using a Reclaimed Wood Tray, farmhouse red-stripe cotton runner, rustic basket, and old books tied in string.
+A farmhouse mood is achieved using a reclaimed wood tray, farmhouse red-stripe cotton runner, rustic basket, and old books tied in string.
 Want all the details on how I put this coffee table together?
-I share a step by step tutorial to create a masterful coffee table for any season or occasion.
-Click Here to read.
+I share a step-by-step tutorial to create a masterful coffee table for any season or occasion.